kristenphan/IBMCourse_5_ClassificationAlgorithms/README.md

 # IBMCourse_MLwithPython
 This repository stores the work as part of the IBM Data Science Professional Certificate - Machine Learning with Python cousre.
 Course URL: https://www.coursera.org/learn/machine-learning-with-python/
-All code included in this repository is written by myself Kristen Phan
+All code included in this repository is written by myself, Kristen Phan